-- A non-continuing Power of Attorney for Property covers your financial affairs but can’t be used if you become mentally incapable.
+- A Non-Continuing Power of Attorney for Property covers your financial affairs but can’t be used if you become mentally incapable.
 You might give this Power of Attorney, for example, if you need someone to look after your financial transactions while you’re away from home for an extended period.

 - A Power of Attorney for Personal Care (POAPC) covers your personal decisions, such as housing and health care.

 However, you are starting to notice him being forgetful.
 He snaps at you when you push him about his memory issues.
-He has stopped going out for walks and meeting up with friends for lawn bowling and bridge.
+He has stopped going out for walks and meeting up with friends for lawn bowling or bridge, both things that he used to do all the time.
 He mostly stays home and watches TV.

 Time to bring out that trusty POA and get to work.

 An important note: You don’t want to ever give the original copy of the POA to anyone.
 Someone may want to see it, and that’s fine, but never let them take it.
 (Be sure to ask the lawyer who drafted the POA to provide you with 5–10 notarized copies of the POA for Property once you realize it is time for you to exercise your rights under that document.)

 While you are caring for your father, keep in mind that you have siblings and other future potential beneficiaries (under the Will) that have a right to know how you are handling your father’s finances.
 Even though your father is still alive, he is no longer able to care for his assets and property.
 That task has fallen to you.

 As your father deteriorates, there will come a time when you will need to start using the POA for Personal Care.
 If your father needs in-home care, you can arrange that, or maybe he will need to move to a long-term care facility.
 All of that can be arranged using your POA for Personal Care and will be paid for by your father’s assets.

 Watching your father deteriorate to this state will be a very emotional process.
 He may get angry and may take that anger out on you.
 He may start to forget who you are and not let you help him.
 There are many services available to help you in this process and support groups for caregivers, such as yourself.
 Be sure to take care of yourself so that you can properly take care of your dad.

-This is a tough process but consider yourself lucky that your father had the POAs drafted.
+This is a tough process — but as hard as it is, consider yourself lucky that your father had the POAs drafted.
 For many, it can be an uphill climb just being able to help their parents because POAs were never drafted.